Skip to content

 See more about tauri.conf.json configuration here.

-resources expects a list of strings targeting files either with absolute or relative paths.
+resources expects a list of strings targeting files or directories either with absolute or relative paths.
 It supports glob patterns in case you need to include multiple files from a directory.

 Here is a sample to illustrate the configuration.
 This is not a complete tauri.conf.json file: